-Just to give you some perspective, out of 10 million buffalo only one is born completely white.
+To give some perspective, out of 10 million bison only one is born completely white.

-But several Native American tribes, predominantly the Lakota (Sioux) consider the the white buffalo to be sacred.
+But several Native American tribes, predominantly the Lakota (Sioux) consider the white buffalo to be sacred.

-They believe these very special bison are the bridge between God (Creator) and everything encompassing Mother Earth.
+They believe these very special bison are the bridge between God and Mother Earth.

 The story continues even after 2000 years of sacred ceremonies, council meetings and tribe storytellers.

 An interesting write up by Legends of America explains in depth the legend of the white buffalo and why they are considered a spiritual gift to witness.

 What happened to the Bison to near extinction?

 If you’ve read our Tatanka, the Story of the American Bison, you’d get a good history lesson on why the Bison drastically disappeared from North America to the point of extinction.